In this guide you will find:

 Open your post/page for editing.
-If you are editing an existing video then click anywhere inside it's shortcode and then click on Add FV Player icon (attributes from shortcode will load into the editor) otherwise just click on the Add FV Player icon (you have to be in Visual editing mode).
+If you are editing an existing video, then click anywhere inside it’s shortcode and then click on FV Player icon (attributes from shortcode will load into the editor).
+If you are adding a new video, then just click on the FV Player icon (you have to be in Visual editing mode).

 When in the shortcode editor, switch to the Options tab and you will see the AB Loop with a drop down list on the right.